prebid/prebid.github.io/dev-docs/bidders/smoot.md

 ### Note

-For the prebid server and prebid.js you only need to use one parameter: either placementId or endpointId
+For prebid.js you only need to use one parameter: either placementId or endpointId